Jats hold key for victory in Uttar Pradesh's Muzaffarnagar

 Lucknow, Apr 09: Muzaffarnagar, one of 80 parliamentary constituencies in the Hindi heartland state has become one of the most talked about seats in the western region of the politically-crucial Uttar Pradesh.

-Rashtriya Lok Dal leader Ajit Singh will take on the Bharatiya Janata Party's sitting member of Parliament Sanjeev Balyan.
+Rashtriya Lok Dal (RJD) leader Ajit Singh will take on the Bharatiya Janata Party (BJP)'s sitting member of Parliament Sanjeev Balyan.
 Both Baliyan and Singh are jats, a community that has a strong presence not only in Muzaffarnagar but across western UP.

 Ajit Singh is trying his luck to enter the LS for the sixth time.
-His political fate depends on its strategy to bring the Jat-Muslim community on its platform in Muzaffarnagar.
+This time his political fate depends on its strategy to bring the Jat-Muslim community on its platform in Muzaffarnagar.

 Interestingly, Baliyan has pitched himself as a local who is available to people seven days a week and Ajit Singh as an outsider.